Caroline Street: The absence of something…revisited

 In the mid-70s we shared an upstairs Tyneside flat in the Benwell area of Newcastle upon Tyne along with two others.
-In many ways, as students studying fine art at Newcastle Polytechnic, we parachuted ourselves – from West Yorkshire and Nottinghamshire respectively – into a community we initially had no obvious connection to.
+Students studying fine art at Newcastle Polytechnic, we parachuted ourselves – from West Yorkshire and Nottinghamshire respectively – into a community we had no obvious connection to.

-Our proposal is to consider our 70s student home Caroline Street as our shared object – an object which contained many other objects; and that we might jointly and singularly, re-imagine and consider the space as it is now.
+This 70s student flat in Caroline Street is our shared object – an object which contained many other objects; one that we jointly, and singularly, re-imagine as it is now, despite its demolition.

 Neil is an artist, designer and film maker, having been a pioneer of video art, working across arts and commerce throughout his career.
 His work has been shown in major galleries (Tate, Serpentine…Hartlepool Town!) and he has received a Royal Television Society Award.